-The Mezzo & Mezzo Toro Valves.
+The Mezzo & Mezzo Toro Wash System.
 In the short time we have had this small family of products available to the public, it has sparked more interest than any other new product grouping we have released.
 These valves were engineered and designed to simplify the best practice foam & rinse wash system, along with the new and growing in popularity two-stage wash system.

-Mezzo Valve - Single Pipe Design
+Mezzo Wash System - Single Pipe Design

 Before we go into maintenance let’s get a few things straight about these valves.
 The Mezzo valves do not spray foam and water at the same time.
 This is a common misconception.
 The single pipe Mezzo wash system allows the user to switch from water to foam, to water again with the click of a button (a ball valve located in the chamber of the product).
 The convenience of the Mezzo is in the button, in not needing to swap out your spray tip with a foam cannon back and forth.